ellereeeee/blog-posts/2017-12-19 The Beginner's Guide to ReactJS part 4.md

 #### Buttons

-We make a function called `increment` and eventCount is incremented everytime we click the button.
+We make a function called `increment` and `eventCount` is incremented every time we click the button.

 ```
 function App() {